-From last couple of months Apple’s stock has been sliding amid concerns over slowing iPhone sales.
+From last couple of months, Apple’s stock has been sliding amid concerns over slowing iPhone sales.
 Meanwhile, Alphabet’s stock has surged by 45% since the end of 2014 when it was still trading under Google’s name.
-In last quarter Google has produced an operating profit of $6.8 billion on revenue of $17.1 billion, after subtracting ad commissions that translates into a whopping profit margin of 40%.
-On the other side Apple registered an operating profit margin of 32% in last quarter.
+In last quarter Google has produced an operating profit of $6.8 billion on revenue of $17.1 billion, after subtracting ad commissions that translate into a whopping profit margin of 40%.
+On the other side, Apple registered an operating profit margin of 32% in the last quarter.

 Ruth Porat who joined the company on May last year said in the statement with the earnings report

 “Our very strong revenue growth in Q4 reflects the vibrancy of our business.
 Driven by mobile search as well as YouTube and programmatic advertising, all areas in which we’ve been investing for many years,”